 The <コ:彡 Computer is a fully 16-bit TTL device built from discrete 1970s and 1980s era electronics.
 The end-goal is a working, fully programmable computer with its own programming language, compilers, and storage systems.
 Hardware audio and video are planned, but will be implemented separately, once the main CPU is working and tested.

-- 16-bit Data and Address Bus (all registers, memory locations, buses)
+- Sliced 8-bit Data and Address Bus (all registers, memory locations, buses)

-- Four Arithmetic Operations (add, subtract, NOT, shift left)
+- Four Arithmetic Operations (ADD, SUB, BUF, NOT, SHL)